MicrosoftDocs/power-automate-docs/articles/desktop-flows/edit-desktop.md

     ![Image showing the run after options](../media/edit-desktop/run-after-options.png)

-    Note: You will not be able to save a UI flow that has both the main branch and parallel branch set to execute on the same condition.
+    Note: You will not be able to save a Windows recorder (V1) flow that has both the main branch and parallel branch set to execute on the same condition.